HolyBlackCat/cpp-tutorials/tooling/articles/terminal_for_dummies.md

 [![VSC terminal profile selector button](/tooling/images/vsc_terminal_profile_selector.png)](/tooling/images/vsc_terminal_profile_selector.png)

 You can then make one of them the default, by changing the `Terminal Integrated Default Profile Windows`.
-Do this at your own risk, since the rest of the tutorial assumes Powershell.
-There shouldn't be any big differences though.